WASdev/sample.rtcomm.healthcare/README.md

 ###### Running the Sample Application

-1. Select the '*rtcomm.healthcare.app*' project
+1. Open the 'Servers' view
-2. * Right-click -> Run As -> Run On Server *
-3. Select the 'Websphere Application Server under localhost" folder and select *Finish*
+  + *Window -> Show View -> Other*
+  + Type *servers* in the filterbox and select **Servers**
+2. Right-click on the server at localhost [RtcommHealthcareServer]
+  + Click 'Start'
-4. Open the sample at http://localhost:9080/sample.rtcomm.healthcare/
+3. Open the sample at http://localhost:9080/sample.rtcomm.healthcare/

 ___